hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/queries/1-fetch-todos-query.md

 ---
-title: "Fetch todos - query"
+title: "Fetch todos - Query"
 metaTitle: "Query to fetch todo | GraphQL Flutter Tutorial"
 metaDescription: "GraphQL Query to fetch personal todos.
 Try the query in GraphiQL, passing the Authorization token to get authenticated results"
 ---

 The first graphql query you will write will be to fetch personal todos.
-You will need to load the todo data from the database which belongs to the logged in user.
+You will need to load the todo data from the database which belongs to the logged-in user.
 Let's define a graphql query to fetch the required data.

 ```query getMyTodos {
   todos(where: { is_public: { _eq: false} }, order_by: { created_at: desc }) {